jpmonettas/clograms/README.md

 Links can be created by dragging from one node port to another node port.

-Arrows direction can be changed by using the arrows controls at the top.
+Arrows direction can be changed by using the arrows controls at the top before creating a link.

 Links also support label edition by using the `Edit text` context menu and can be removed like nodes.